dm13450/dm13450.github.io/_posts/2018-05-18-Bayes-Comp.md

 Overall, I expanded my knowledge of Bayesian computation and have been inspired to try some new approaches in my work.
 I can definitely seeing coresets being useful in the future, and its always good to add another sampling algorithm such as MALA to my arsenal.
 Bring on the next conference, which will be ISBA in Edinburgh.

 Bonus shot of the Sagrada Famillia view from the Nativiety Tower.
-Pretty cool that you can make out the destinctive shape of the Cathedral in the shadow.
+Pretty cool that you can make out the distinctive shape of the Cathedral in the shadow.
 Plus a crane.

 ![](/assets/sagrada.jpg){:height="50%" width="50%" .center-image}